-Most part-time crossdressers, however, don’t see themselves as having a mismatch; rather, they see themselves as having an additional gender dimension — a secondary gender identity — which they wish to express part-time through other-sex clothing, hairstyles, and makeup.
+The typical part-time crossdresser, however, has internal feelings of both des hommes et des femmes, both masculine and feminine, masculinity being primary.
+He doesn‘t see himself as having a mismatch; rather, he sees himself as having an additional gender dimension — a secondary gender identity — which he wishes to express part-time through other-sex clothing, hairstyles, and makeup.
 The two important points are, first, that transsexual women are identical to genetic women except in genetic sex.
 Second, part-time male crossdressers are identical to ordinary genetic men except for having a secondary gender identity.
 Although part-time male-to-female crossdressers and transsexual women are alike in many ways, the first are essentially men and the second are essentially women.
 The ladies from Pattaya, Thailand (above left) all were classified as “boy” at birth, but anyone who thinks that they are men today has a vision problem … they are very pretty young women!

 Wives (or girlfriends) of part-time crossdressers may sometimes wonder, “Is my husband (or boyfriend) headed towards wanting to live full-time as a woman?”
 First, I support those who are.
 If you were to talk to transsexual women (as I have many times), you probably would agree that most of them are smart, funny, beautiful, and self-assured.
 What’s not to like?
 In my opinion, the South Asian and Southeast Asian transgender women are beautiful.
 Also, I love the Brazilian transgêneros and transexuais.
 As with the “gay” question, however, the answer to this one is that some part-time crossdressers are headed in that direction, but most aren’t; and there probably is a neurological basis for that.

 In the US, transsexuals tend to keep low profiles.
 Because it is more socially accepted there, transsexualism is more visible and open in Thailand, Brazil, and other relatively tolerant nations than it is in the US.
 In the US, it is estimated that about 1 out of every 30,000 genetic males is living as a transsexual woman, which means about 5,000 total.
 But most are in “stealth mode,” practically invisible.
-Perhaps inspired by the transsexuals of other nations, a few of those in the US have been becoming more visible in recent years.
-One example would be Kayla, who is featured below.
+Perhaps inspired by the transsexuals of other nations, a few of those in Europe and the US have been becoming more visible in recent years, one example being Kayla, who is featured below.
 While part-time crossdressers and transsexuals differ in the relative strengths of their feminine and masculine personality traits, they nonetheless may seem the same to many outsiders and they face similar public misunderstanding.